Ravencentric/juicenet-cli/README.md

 * Offers the option to organize files into separate folders for manual upload
 * Automatically checks for and reposts raw articles on each run
 * Can **NOT** continue from where it stopped if it gets interrupted for any reason
-* Probably has alot of cases where it breaks.
-I've tried to keep it OS independent but I've mostly tested this on Windows
+* Probably has cases where it breaks.
+I've tried to keep it OS independent but I've mostly tested this on Windows.
+I also only have limited knowledge on Python, so please bear with me if you encounter any issues or bad code.
+Feel free to open issues or pull requests and I'll see what I can do

 ## Getting Started